jimmy622001/Cloudformation_ECS_EC2_Git/docs/CICD.md

 # CI/CD Pipeline for CloudFormation Templates

-This document outlines the CI/CD pipeline setup for deploying CloudFormation templates.
+This document outlines the CI/CD pipeline setup for deploying CloudFormation templates using GitHub Actions.

 ## Architecture Overview